Anilsharma012/easy-gov-forms/replit.md

 ### Admin Approval Workflows
 - **Document Verification**: Admins can view, approve, or reject user-uploaded documents with rejection reasons
+- **Document Download**: Admins can download user documents directly from the admin panel
+- **Re-upload Requests**: Admins can request users to re-upload specific documents with a reason (e.g., blurry image, wrong document type)
 - **Payment Management**: View all payment transactions with revenue analytics and filtering
 - **Wallet Withdrawals**: Approve or reject CSC center withdrawal requests with automatic wallet balance refunds on rejection